sudosoph/docs/content/reference/entities-and-nomenclature.md

 ## Environment

-Environment defines the functional space within which the Proxy Instance is working for the Application. section.io means Users can seamlessly move a Proxy Stack configuration between Environments.
+Environment defines the functional space within which the Proxy Instance is working for the Application.
+Section means Users can seamlessly move a Proxy Stack configuration between Environments.

 ## Users